freistli/rootbot/README.md

 ## Host Bot App in other non-Azure environments

-1. The enviroment needs to have .net core 3.1 environment setup.
+1. The enviroment needs to have .net core 3.1 runtime setup by default.
 And after above steps you will have publictarget folder, run the command in this way:

 "C:\BotComposerProject\Empty\Empty\bin\release\publishTarget\Empty.exe"  --port 3980 --urls http://0.0.0.0:3980 --MicrosoftAppPassword [the AAD bot app secret key] --luis:endpointKey "" --SkillHostEndpoint http://127.0.0.1:3980/api/skills'